Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 13.39.59 UTC
+- WIB: Senin, 15 September 2025 14.27.11 UTC
-- WITA: Senin, 15 September 2025 14.39.59 UTC
+- WITA: Senin, 15 September 2025 15.27.11 UTC
-- WIT: Senin, 15 September 2025 15.39.59 UTC
+- WIT: Senin, 15 September 2025 16.27.11 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success